OldManUmby/DungeonLegacy/docs/project/manuscript/02 Gameplay/01 Gameplay.md

 Some character actions are routine and effortless, while others are contested or pose a more significant challenge.
 In such cases, a *check* is called to validate each instance.
 A check is performed by rolling a d20 and comparing the result against a target number.

-> The base target number (TN) equals your character's key ability, adjusted accordingly for the type of check: `Action, Attack, or Evasion`.
+***Target Number.*** The base target number (TN) equals your character's key ability, adjusted for the challenge rating.
 The check succeeds if the roll is equal to or under the target number.
 The check fails if the roll exceeds the target number.

 ### Action Check